jake-walker/korma/README.md

 # Korma

 **Korma** is a library for simplifying working with Key-Value databases.
-It is a very simple ORM that converts classes into keys and values.
+It is a very simple ORM that converts JSON objects into keys and values.

 > This is a work-in-progress!